Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 #align(center)[*53D-Over-Under-Notebook/.github/workflows/typos.yml*]
 #raw(block: true, lang: "yml", read("/.github/workflows/typos.yml"))

-When the workflow is completed, if there is a spelling error in the notebook a workflow failure message will be sent to our discord that looks like this:
+When the workflow is completed, if there is a spelling error in the notebook a workflow failure message will be sent to our Discord that looks like this:

 #image("./github-workflows/notebook-spelling-message.png", height: 17em)